era-platform/cene-for-racket/notes/20190731-lexical-units.md

 The way this helps is that we can have the declaration operations take in two qualify functions instead of one.
 One qualify function (the "outer" one) can be used for reading subforms where the lexical unit's definitions aren't in scope, and the other (the "inner" one) can be used for reading subforms where they are.
 The top-level declarations themselves will be expanded using the outer qualify function, so we don't have to worry about whether those macros will be locally shadowed.
 Most of the declarations' subexpressions will be expanded in the inner scope, so they can be mutually recursive.

 If someone does need to define a definition form and then use it right away, they'll need to use it from within a lexical unit where the outer scope includes the definition form.
-Just for this purpose, we'll design a top-level declaration that processes a local block of declarations within an outer scope where part of the original outer scope is shadowed.
-(TODO USE-DEF-RIGHT-AWAY: Do this.)
+Just for this purpose, we'll design a top-level declaration named `importing-local-as-nonlocal` that processes a local block of declarations within an outer scope where part of the original outer scope is shadowed.

 ---